 Frequently Asked Questions

-Castel is a family-owned fabric company based in Brooklyn.
+Castel is a family-owned fabric company based in New York.
 We service the top interior designers in the US with our collection of high-quality, European textiles.

 Where are Castel's fabrics made?